 There are four basic repayment plans for student loan debt.
 Once you begin repaying, if you are having trouble making your payments, call your lender.
 They will be happy to discuss alternate payment methods with you.
 If you don't know who your lender is, log on to www.nslds.ed.gov.
-You'll need some basic information about yourself and the federal PIN number which was assigned to you when you applied for aid.
-If you don't have the PIN number, go to www.pin.ed.gov for assistance.
+You'll need some basic information about yourself and your FSA ID.
+The FSA ID replaced FAFSA pin number in 2015.
+If you don't have your FSA ID, go to www.studentloans.gov for assistance.

 - Standard Repayment

 Your loan balance plus interest is divided into 120 equal monthly payments and paid back over a period of 10 years.
 This plan generally has the highest monthly payments of the four repayment plans, but your total repayment amount will be the lowest.
 It is the best option if you can afford it.

 To be eligible for extended repayment you must have over $30,000 in student loan debt.
 There is a fixed payment option and a graduated payment option, each with a repayment period of 25 years.
 With the fixed payment option, your payment will be the same every month.
 With the graduated repayment option, your payment will start out small and increase every two years.
 The graduated option might make sense if you expect your income to rise.
 Important note: you will repay substantially more money in total on this repayment plan than you would on a 10-year plan.

 This plan is not available for Parent PLUS loans.
 The maximum repayment period is 25 years.
 Time spent in deferral or forbearance does not count.
 After 25 years, any remaining debt will be forgiven, but you might need to pay taxes on the amount discharged.
 Your monthly payments will be calculated each year on the basis of your adjusted gross family income, your family size, and the total amount of your loans.

 - Income based repayment (IBR)